We have published our New Customer Contributions Framework, the result of our review of new customer contributions in Victoria's water sector.

 Report on interested parties’ feedback

-Consultation on the Report on interested parties’ feedback will be open until 22 July 2025.
+Feedback on Report on interested parties’ feedback

 Submissions on our consultation paper